-- All our teachers are qualified teachers. - Our SENCO is a qualified teacher with many years of experience. - Our SEN Governor is an experienced governor with a special interest in SEN. - Our Teaching Assistants and Lunchtime Assistants have had a variety of training as outlined above.
+- All our teachers are qualified teachers. - Our SENCO is a qualified teacher. - Our SEN Governor is an experienced governor with a special interest in SEN. - Our Teaching Assistants and Lunchtime Assistants have had a variety of training as outlined above.